jielabs/startup/README.md

 ###Objective:
 - The documentation of setting up a full-stack collaborative development environment for a software project.
 - Vagrant files to install essential tools in virtualbox.
-- Prefer self-hosted, open source solutions over SaaS/PaaS/Iaas/Cloud-based solutions (marked with *).
-I.e., the only things you need pay are domains and servers.

 ###What do you need:
 - Dev machines, Operating systems